 |Assume the following:||

-The Oracle 1Z0-807 Certification Program certifies candidates on skills and knowledge related to Java EE products and technologies.
-The Oracle Certified Master Java EE 6 Enterprise Architect is granted based on a combination of passing exams, training and performance-based assignments, depending on the level of certification.
-Oracle 1Z0-807 certification is tangible benchmark of experience and expertise that help you stand out in a crowd among employers.
-To ensure success, Oracle recommends combining education courses, practice exam and hands-on experience to prepare for your Java EE 6 Enterprise Architect Certified Master certification exam as questions will test your ability to apply the knowledge you have gained in hands-on practice or professional experience.
+The Oracle Java EE Enterprise Architect Certification Program certifies candidates on skills and knowledge related to Oracle Java EE and Web Services products and technologies.
+The Oracle 1Z0-807 is granted based on a combination of passing exams, training, and performance-based assignments, depending on the level of certification.
+Java EE 6 Enterprise Architect Certified Master certification is a real benchmark of experience and expertise that helps you stand out in a crowd among employers.
+To ensure success, Oracle recommends combining education courses, practice exams, and hands-on experience to prepare for your Oracle Certified Master Java EE 6 Enterprise Architect (OCM) certification exam as questions will test your ability to apply the knowledge you have gained in hands-on practice or professional experience.